duckhai1/RentingAndroidAppDraft/docs/database/tests/getSportCenterCourts.md

 + _Objective_: test if the request is rejected when `inSportCenterId` is invalid.
 + _Precondition_:
     + `inCityId` is an alphanumeric characters sequence and uniquely identifies a row in `city` relation.
-	+ `inSportCenterId` is not an alphanumeric characters sequence and uniquely identifies a row in `sportCenter` relation.
+	+ `inSportCenterId` does not exist in the database.
 + _Step_: Call the stored procedures once with data that sastifies the preconditions
 + _Pass condition_:
     + `statusCode` is equal to *461 - INVALID SPORTCENTER ID*